lucasgcb/skeleton/README.md

 alright turn it all the way down      //lowers the volume to 25% of the original value.
 ```

+3- Is now a creep and echoes every message into console along with alerting when it's going to play a song.
+Also can read Direct Messages (PMs) but doesn't reply to them just yet.

 ##Audio streaming requires ffmpeg (https://ffmpeg.org/) in the target folder or in cmd PATH.

 To do: